corbado/flutter-passkeys/packages/corbado_auth/README.md

 After following the configuration steps above you can run the app.
 The first screen you will see is the login page.
-Here you can create a new user account by providing an email address and clicking on 'sign up'.
+Here, you can create a new user account by providing an email address and clicking on 'sign up'.
-After providing your fingerprint a new passkey is created and stored on your device.
+After providing your fingerprint / face scan, a new passkey is created and stored on your device.

 You will now be logged into the app and see the home page.
 Your user info is represented by an id token that has been retrieved from the Corbado API during the sign up process.
 You can view that token by clicking on "token details".
-Here you can observe how the token is refreshed automatically (its lifetime will increase once in a while).
+Here, you can observe how the token is refreshed automatically (its lifetime will increase once in a while).

 You can also close and reopen the app.
 You should still be logged in.